ManimCommunity/manim/docs/source/installation/for_dev.rst

 For Developers with Poetry (Recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because Poetry is a tool for dependency management and packaging in Python.
+Poetry is a tool for dependency management and packaging in Python.
 It allows to
 declare the libraries your project depends on and it will manage (install/update) them
 for you.
 In addition, Poetry provides a simple interface for managing virtual environments.